Best Hunting Bows for 2024

 A bow with a thirty pound draw weight is generally accepted as the minimum for hunting white tailed deer.
 Many states regulate this and some, such as California, require higher minimum draw weights.
 They can also require maximum let-offs as well, so make sure to check your local hunting regulations.
 Ultimately, you want to be able to deliver the quickest and cleanest kill and draw weight is only part of that equation.

 If possible, start with a forty pound draw weight.
 As you practice and develop the muscles needed to shoot, your ability to pull more weight will also increase.
 A higher draw weight has many advantages.
-It generates a higher kinetic energy that is imputed into the arrow which gives it more ability to penetrate the hide and bones of big game.
+It generates a that is imputed into the arrow which gives it more ability to penetrate the hide and bones of big game.
 Because they also have more energy they fly in a straighter trajectory which minimizes, but doesn’t eliminate, the adjustments needed to shoot at distance.
 There is a diminishing level of return, so don’t think maxing out your weight is best.
 The highest draw weight that still allows you to draw smoothly and straight back without sacrificing your ability to hold and aim is the best combination.

 How much does a good hunting bow cost?